 For more information, please see our FAQ section below.

-You Answered NO To One or More of the Questions
+You Answered NO To One or Both of these Questions

 - Get pre-approved for a mortgage by an approved participating lender. https://www.nwsac.org/wp-content/uploads/2019/05/3-Approved-Lenders-Sacramento19.Final-002.pdf